sahiliamsso/docs/source/admin-guide/saml.md

     If the target app does not already support a federation standard like SAML, and you or the developer are planning on adding federation to the application, we strongly recommend using OpenID Connect rather than SAML.
 OpenID Connect is newer, easier to use, and follows modern best practices.
 Learn more in our blog: [OAuth vs. SAML vs. OpenID Connect](http://gluu.co/oauth-saml-openid).

 ### Federation Configuration
-If the SP is part of any identity federation such as the InCommon Federation, then the administrator must add the federation as an SP in Gluu Server.
-This will allow the administrator to add SPs under the federation easily from a TR.
-The requirement of a federation TR created using the general TR is a must.
-The example below shows an administrator adding a TR for InCommon Federation.
+If the SP is part of an identity federation such as InCommon, the administrator must add the federation as an SP in the Gluu Server.
+This will enable the administrator to more easily create TRs with SPs in the federation.
+The example below shows how an administrator would add a TR for the InCommon Federation.

 ![federationTR](../img/saml/federationTR.png)

-Once this is done, the SPs under the federation can be added by selecting the Federation from the `Federation Name` drop down menu and selecting the entity-id for the SP.
+Once a TR has been established with the federation, the Gluu Server administrator can easily create TRs with any SP included in the federation by selecting the federation from the `Federation Name` drop down menu and selecting the entity-id for the SP.

 ![federation-entityid.png](../img/saml/federation-entityid.png)